PostGuitarist/availi/README.md

 # Availi - Meeting Scheduler

+## Overview

+Availi is a meeting scheduling application that allows users to create meetings, add participants, and check availability.
+It uses a PostgreSQL database hosted on Neon and provides a RESTful API for interaction.

+## Tech Stack
+- Next.js 15 - React 19
+- PostgreSQL (Neon) - DB
+- Tailwind CSS - Styling
+- Shadcn UI - Components
+- Framer Motion - Animations

 ## Database Setup

 This application uses a Neon PostgreSQL database.
 Follow these steps to set up your database: